Thinkburgers/Thinkburgers/README.md

 - 🌱 I’m currently learning Haxe
 - 💞️ I’m looking to collaborate on any FNF mods
 - 📫 How to reach me: dunno
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: ask
-- ⚡ Fun fact: I am bi
+- ⚡ Fun fact: I am genderfluid